LtbLightning/bdk-flutter/README.md

 ## Bdk-Flutter

-A Flutter  library for building Bitcoin Applications.
-Bdk-Flutter is a flutter library for the Bitcoin Development Kit (https://bitcoindevkit.org/) and currently suports development for iOS and Android platforms.
+A Flutter library of the Bitcoin Development Kit (https://bitcoindevkit.org/)

 ## Table of Contents